-30 Extraordinary Things to do in Indianapolis in April
+30 Noteworthy Things to Do in Indianapolis in April

 Spring has sprung and we have an Indianapolis events and activities calendar full of fun events for you to enjoy with your kids.
-Here’s a whole list of things to do in Indianapolis in April.
+After being cooped up inside all winter, we’re excited to get out and have some fun again!
+From the solar eclipse to Earth Day to Easter egg hunts, Indianapolis will be bursting at the seams with events and activities this April.
+Here’s a great list of 30 noteworthy things to do in Indianapolis in April.

-Start planning your egg hunts now with our 2023 Indianapolis Easter Egg Hunt Guide.
-With so many churches and organizations planning events, there’s certainly a fun opportunity near you!
+Start planning your egg hunts now with our 2024 Indianapolis Easter Egg Hunt Guide.
+With so many organizations and churches planning events, there’s certainly a fun opportunity near you!

 Earth Day is an annual celebration of this planet we call home.
 Families can celebrate by attending festivals and other Earth Day activities in and around Indianapolis.